pubkey/rxdb/docs/DataMigration.md

 ## providing strategies

 Upon creation of a collection, you have to provide migrationStrategies when your schema's version-number is greater than `0`.
 To do this, you have to add an object to the `migrationStrategies` property where a function for every schema-version is assigned.
-A migrationStrategy is a function which gets the old document-data as paramter and returns the new, transformed document-data.
+A migrationStrategy is a function which gets the old document-data as a parameter and returns the new, transformed document-data.
 If the strategy returns `null`, the document will be removed instead of migrated.

 ```javascript